nonameentername/godot-csound/README.md

 The first thing to do is make sure you have all of the required dependencies for building Csound.
 In a terminal, do the following:

 Edit, as root, `/etc/apt/sources.list` and ensure that each line beginning with `deb` has another line below it that is identical except that `deb` is replaced with `deb-src`.
-Then run:
+Then run to install system dependencies for Ubuntu:

     sudo apt update
     sudo apt build-dep csound
     sudo apt install cmake
     sudo apt install git

-Install system dependencies for Ubuntu:

     sudo apt install abcmidi

 Build